Pakenham line: Metro Tunnel

 The map of the Metro Tunnel route through the Melbourne central business district.

 The 2012 Network Development Plan identified the need for a north-south tunnel connecting the Cranbourne and Pakenham lines to the Sunbury line.
 In 2017, the Metro Tunnel began construction, involving the construction of five new underground stations, twin 9 km tunnels, and other associated infrastructure improvements.
-Leaving the existing Pakenham line alignment before South Yarra station, new stations will be built at Anzac, Town Hall (with connections to Flinders Street), State Library (with connections to Melbourne Central), Parkville, and Arden, before continuing onto the Sunbury line.
-These works will be completed by 2025, and upon completion, will create a singular rail line from Cranbourne and Pakenham to Sunbury and Melbourne Airport (from 2029).
+Leaving the existing Pakenham line alignment before South Yarra station, stations were built at Anzac, Town Hall (with connections to Flinders Street), State Library (with connections to Melbourne Central), Parkville, and Arden, before continuing onto the Sunbury line.
+These works were completed on 30 November 2025 for the Summer Start, where trains run through the Metro Tunnel from 10am to 3pm between Westall and West Footscray on weekdays, and from 10am to 7pm on weekends, with limited services extending all the way to Sunbury and East Pakenham on weekends.
+Summer Start services are operated alongside normal timetabled services.
+Upon the Big Switch on 1 February, a singular rail line from Cranbourne and East Pakenham to Sunbury will be created, with plans to connect to Melbourne Airport (from 2033), Melton and Wyndham Vale.

 Melbourne Airport rail link

 The Melbourne Airport rail link will involve the construction of a 27 km line from Sunshine to a new station at Melbourne Airport.
 Connected via the Metro Tunnel, services will operate from the Cranbourne and Pakenham lines through the tunnel before splitting off at Sunshine to either Sunbury or Melbourne Airport.
 Construction of the line will involve the renovation of Sunshine station to allow for additional platforms, construction of new track, and the addition of two new stations at Keilor East and Melbourne Airport.
-Construction started in 2022 with services expected to begin in 2029.
+Construction started in 2022 with services expected to begin in 2033.

 Level crossing removals

 The Level Crossing Removal Project has announced the removal of all 22 remaining level crossings on the Pakenham line, to be completed in stages from 2018 to 2025.
 All level crossings between Caulfield and Dandenong were removed in 2018 as part of the Caulfield to Dandenong skyrail project.
 This included the removal of nine level crossings and the reconstruction of five elevated stations along the corridor.
 The second phase of removals involves removing individual crossings along the corridor through a variety of methods by 2025.
 Some crossings have been removed through elevating the rail corridor, some by lowering or raising the road, with other crossings being removed by closing the crossing off from motor traffic.
-There have been two petitionsto the Victorian Government to halt the closure of Progress Street in Dandenong, where local businesses have argued there are safety and congestion concerns, These projects will leave the entirety of the Pakenham line level crossing free by 2025, with projects on the Sunbury line leaving the entire Sunshine-Dandenong corridor crossing free by the opening of the Metro Tunnel in 2025.
+There have been two petitions to the Victorian Government to halt the closure of Progress Street in Dandenong, where local businesses have argued there are safety and congestion concerns, These projects will leave the entirety of the Pakenham line level crossing free by 2025, with projects on the Sunbury line leaving the entire Sunshine-Dandenong corridor crossing free by the opening of the Metro Tunnel in 2025.